 , Tony Eales, Brian Greasley

 and others.
-The trial was destined to take place following GSM World Congress in 1998 with a goal of launching in summer 1998.
+The trial was destined to take place following GSM World Congress in 1998 with a goal of launching in the summer of 1998.
 The device and service portfolio was also shown to a number of retailers including Carphone Warehouse founder Charles Dunstone

-Interestingly the patents and prior-art that Nortel created around the Orbitor project have gone on to feature in several court cases concerning intellectual property in mobile phones, reflecting what a ground-breaking device it was for its time.
+Interestingly the patents and prior art that Nortel created around the Orbitor project have gone on to feature in several court cases concerning intellectual property in mobile phones, reflecting what a ground-breaking device it was for its time.